aless80/tantrix/README.md

 ## TODO
-set self.pumpit to 0 if no connection so that client won't send stuff from wroom check host port for client. where is that gone? alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
+set self.pumpit to 0 if no connection so that client won't send stuff from wroom alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken?
 Quit game goes back to room